 National strategy and government contact

 - It is important that animal traction is undertaken in accordance with the Animals Protection Act No 71 of 1962, the SABS Standards SANS 1031 Animal harnessing and hitching, and SANS 1025 Animal drawn carts.
 Buy the SANS Standards from the South African Bureau of Standards (SABS) at www.sabs.co.za, or call 012 428 7911.

-- Find information on the different directorates of the Department of Agriculture, Forestry and Fisheries (DAFF) at www.daff.gov.za.
+- Find information on the different directorates of the Department of Agriculture, Land Reform and Rural Development (DALRRD) at www.dalrrd.gov.za.

 - Strategy varies from province to province, and also involves the Department of Transport – notably in Limpopo and North West – and the SABS as regards donkey carts.

 - Agricultural Research Council (ARC)-Agricultural Engineering (ARC-AE) Tel: 012 842 4017 www.arc.agric.za